jaredwins99/jaredwins99/README.md

   **RESULT**: USEFUL.

-- [*RAG for Stan modeling*](https://github.com/jaredwins99/llm-reproducibility-hooks): Aggregated all accessible statistical case studies done with the Stan programming language, including harder-to-find dev features.
+- [*Agent retrieval for Stan modeling*](https://github.com/jaredwins99/llm-reproducibility-hooks): Aggregated all accessible statistical case studies done with the Stan programming language, including harder-to-find dev features.
 Designed a test to evaluate Claude's performance on composite simulated modeling tasks as well as recent empirical ones by using hooks to pre-reference gold-standard Stan practices and force validation practices.

   **RESULT**: ONGOING.